Pace Academy

-Pace Academy is a K–12 college preparatory private school, located at 966 West Paces Ferry Road in the Buckhead area of Atlanta, Georgia, United States.
+Pace Academy is a K–12 private, college preparatory school located at 966 West Paces Ferry Road in the Buckhead area of Atlanta, Georgia, United States.
 Pace has approximately 1,115 students.

 History

 Pace Academy was founded in Atlanta in 1959 in response to the successful challenge of Atlanta Public Schools' segregationist policies in federal court.
 Pace Academy was founded as a de facto all-white school and was among the private schools attended by white children whose parents did not want them going to public schools with African-Americans.
-Although the school is not affiliated with a specific church or religion, it adheres to Judeo-Christian values and places a major emphasis on character development.
+Although the school is not affiliated with a specific church or religion, it adheres to Judeo-Christian values; it places a major emphasis on character development.

-Pace Academy is situated on 37 acres in Atlanta's Buckhead neighborhood.
-The school's main building, the Castle, was constructed as a private house in 1932 for the Ogden family.
-Pace Academy was incorporated on June 30, 1958, with an initial enrollment of 178 students, for the purpose of “training and educating children and operating a school and kindergarten.”
+Pace Academy is on 37 acres in Atlanta's Buckhead neighborhood.
+Pace Academy was incorporated on June 30, 1958, with an initial enrollment of 178 students, to " train and educate children and operate a school and kindergarten."
 Frank Kaley was hired as Pace's first headmaster in 1959.

 In 1964, Pace graduated its first class, with 13 students receiving diplomas.
-Further improvements to Pace’s athletic facilities were made in 1966 when the school constructed a gymnasium and enlarged the athletic field.
-This facility was dedicated to the memory of William T. Boyd, who had been president of the Pace Parents Club.
-In 1971, Bridges Hall was constructed and named in honor of Russell Bridges, who had served as chairman of Pace’s Board of Trustees for 10 years.
-It housed the Lower School, some Upper School classrooms and the present library.

 Pace accepted its first African-American student, a kindergartener, in 1966.

 In 1972, George G. Kirkpatrick assumed leadership of the school.
 Although from its incorporation, Pace was accredited by the Georgia Accreditation Committee for its educational programs, 1973 saw the accreditation of Pace by the Southern Association of Colleges and Schools.
-In 1976 the Randall property adjacent to Pace became available and a fundraising drive was launched to purchase the property.
+In 1976, the Randall property adjacent to Pace became available, and a fundraising drive was launched to purchase the property.